Programs and services at Crabtree

-The YWCA Violence Prevention program provides individual and group support for women experiencing intimate partner violence, including one-to-one support, referrals, resources and information about the cycle and effects of abuse.
+Seeds of Independence provides individual and group support for women experiencing intimate partner violence, including one-to-one support, referrals, resources and information about the cycle and effects of abuse.
 The program is open to all women who experience violence in their relationships.

 Aboriginal Infant Development program